SkyglowDS/Data-Science/README.md

 **Definition:**

->`SQL` is a standard language for accessing and manipulating databases.
+`SQL` is a standard language for accessing and manipulating databases.
 While SQL is the language, there are different implementations of SQL.
 Some include MySQL, SQLite, PostgreSQL, etc, each with minor differences in syntax.

 <a name="pyspark"></a>
 ### Pyspark
 [Link to folder](www.temp.com)

 **Definition:**

->`Pyspark` is the Python API for Apache Spark, an open source, distributed computing framework and set of libraries for real-time, large-scale data processing.
+`Pyspark` is the Python API for Apache Spark, an open source, distributed computing framework and set of libraries for real-time, large-scale data processing.
 PySpark is a good language used to create more scalable analyses and pipelines.
 Pyspark provides similar functionalities to Pandas.

-<a name="topics-covered"></a>
+<a name="machine-learning"></a>
 ## Machine Learning Concepts

 ---
-<a name="#ml-general"></a>
+<a name="ml-general"></a>
 ### General Concepts
 [Link to folder](www.temp.com)

-**Summary:**
->This section will cover more general concepts in machine learning that is applicable to all types of models.
+This section will cover more general concepts in machine learning that is applicable to all types of models.
 This will include topics such as: train-test split, cross-validation, supervised/unsupervised models, etc.

 <a name="feature-engineering"></a>